First impression

 Share the URL, what feels weak, and what kind of customer you want the site to attract.

-The review focuses on the homepage, key service pages, proof, mobile layout, SEO and AI search readiness, and the contact flow.
+The review focuses on the homepage, key service pages, proof, mobile layout, SEO and AI search readiness, local visibility signals, and the contact flow.

-You get a practical recommendation before deciding whether to fix, redesign, rebuild, or start with a smaller scope.
+Within 48 hours you get three specific fixes and a recommendation before deciding whether to fix, redesign, rebuild, or start with a smaller scope.

 Use these pages to compare the recommendation against pricing, services, and examples.